-Source: MedlinePlus - Lymphedema
+Source: National Cancer Institute - Lymphedema

 Cancer can involve significant psychological, social, and economic challenges for patients and their families.
 How and if these challenges are addressed is an important aspect of a patient’s care plan.
 The Ridley-Tree Cancer Center employs clinical social workers who provide emotional and practical support for patients, their families, and their friends.
 Oncology Social Workers can provide advocacy and referrals as well as individual and family counseling services.